logno-dev/class-notes/src/content/docs/Notes/Lessons/basic-javascript.md

 Thus far, everything I have discussed is mostly useless on its own.
 We need a way get things done.
 We want to be able to type up some code and use it over and over again without having to re-type it every time.
 This is what functions do for us.
 I will go much deeper into functions in a later section, here I will simply cover some of the syntax.

 There are multiple types of functions and multiple ways to declare functions.
-The following is the most typical way to create function:
+The following is the most typical way to create a function:

 ```javascript
 function myFunc() {